 From time to time the department will admit students to the program without this level of preparation with the understanding that the student will promptly make up any deficiencies, usually by taking additional courses prior to entering the program.

-The doctoral program in biostatistics generally requires four to five years as a full-time student to complete, with the first few years devoted primarily to coursework and the latter 2-3 years focused on dissertation research, teaching, and collaborative research with faculty members.
+The doctoral program in biostatistics generally requires four to five years as a full-time student to complete, with the first few years devoted primarily to coursework and the latter two to three years focused on dissertation research, teaching, and collaborative research with faculty members.